Medical emergency sees Interislander ferry return to Wellington

-Interislander's Kaiarahi ferry is returning to Wellington following a medical emergency onboard.
+Interislander's Kaiarahi ferry was this afternoon forced to return to Wellington following a medical emergency onboard.

 It had just left Wellington Harbour en route to Cook Strait when it was forced to turn back around to the capital, Interislander said on social media this afternoon.